sagemath/sage/README.md

     source](https://doc.sagemath.org/html/en/installation/source.html) in the
     Sage Installation Manual for compilations of system packages that you can install.
 When done, skip to step 7 (bootstrapping).
-    If you use conda-forge to install system packages, you should follow the rest of the documentaiton without returning to step 7.
+    If you use conda-forge to install system packages, you should follow the rest of the documentation without returning to step 7.

     Alternatively, follow the more fine-grained approach below.